Appearance & Reality > The Lord Jesus Christ > Truly rich

 “And if you have not been faithful in the use of that which is another’s, who will give you that which is your own?

-What does the verse mean?
-“Use of that which is another’s” may seem to be referring to the use of material wealth belonging to others.
+What does this verse mean?
+“Use of that which is another’s” seems to be referring to the use of material wealth belonging to others.
 However, in my understanding, the Lord Jesus is referring to material wealth that we have.
-Such wealth, while it belongs to us is not really ours because it is entrusted to us by God.
+Such wealth, while it belongs to us, is not really ours, because it is entrusted to us by God.
 Legally, it belongs to us, but from the spiritual perspective, it has been entrusted to us by God.
 We are God’s managers.
-We cannot bring material wealth with us to eternity.
-It is not a part of us.

 So while material things are unimportant in themselves, our attitude towards them and the way we use them do have important implications.

-The Lord Jesus has declared that we cannot serve material wealth if we want to serve God (Luke 16:13).
-So we have to make up our minds.
-We cannot serve two masters.
-Let us look to the Lord that He will help us be devoted to Him and serve Him only.
+The Lord Jesus has declared that we cannot serve two masters.
+If we want to serve God, we cannot serve material wealth (Luke 16:13).
+We have to make up our minds which we will serve.
+May the Lord help us to be devoted to Him and serve Him only.

 Copyright